Squashing the fear gremlins: How to recognize fight, flight, freeze, and fawn reactions (the 4Fs)

 The instinctive 4F response also applies to uncertainty at work.
 Examples of the 4Fs at work look like:

-🗯 Saying hurtful things directly or indirectly to others (fight)
+🗯 Fight: Saying hurtful things directly or indirectly to others, pushing back aggressively on new initiatives, or expressing cynicism

 If you feel like there's more fear than ever in the world and at work, you're not mistaken.

 Statistics indicate that fear is increasingly common.
 An estimated one in five adults will experience some form of anxiety disorder in a given year.
-Approximately 40 million adults in the United States are affected by anxiety, making it one of the most prevalent mental health conditions.
+Approximately 40 million adults in the United States are affected by anxiety, making it one of the most prevalent mental health conditions, according to the Anxiety and Depression Association of America (ADAA).
 (Anxiety is a form of fear.)

 Yet, as fear rises, many of us attempt to control it rather than accept it.